joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

          (clojure.string/split #" "))))
 {% endhighlight %}

-This function converts the corpus shown previously into the following clojure datastructure:
+This function converts the corpus shown previously into the following Clojure data structure:
 {% highlight clojure %}
 (["to" "succeed" "in" "life" "," "you" "need" "two" "things" ":" "ignorance" "and" "confidence"] ["the" "secret" "of" "getting" "ahead" "is" "getting" "started"]